 The following tables address historical WMC and Gold Fields exploration activities/methods where relevant, Lunnon Metals' reverse circulation and diamond drilling program as well as covering the Company's Historical Core Program, again where relevant.
-Today's announcement only relates to DD drill results by Lunnon Metals for gold and may reference past DD, RC and grab sampling results.
+Today's announcement only relates to diamond drilling by Lunnon Metals for gold and may by necessity reference past DD, RC and grab sampling results, which are therefore also covered in this Table 1.